contentful-developer-relations/community-code-of-conduct/incident-reporting.md

 Code of Conduct violations can be reported by:

-- Contacting one of the [moderators](./moderators.md) via email, by text or phone call, or in person.
+- Contacting one of the [moderators](./moderators.md) via email, by Twitter, or in person.
 - Communicating with an event organizer, who may themselves be a moderator or will be in contact with a moderator “on call.”

 Reports of **Code of Conduct** violations should include as many details as possible, for example: